 Thankfully you don’t need to spend tons of money to express love.
 Your touch and soothing voice is almost always enough.
 Of course you’ll need to spend some money, so here’s our actual advice:

 - Pay with cash.
 If you can’t buy it without swiping a credit card, don’t.
 This doesn’t make you a lousy parent-to-be.
 It means you’re mature—an important quality for bringing up a baby.

 - Cut out non-necessities.
 Do you really need the latest and greatest baby gadgetry?
 Or will timeless products and the basics suffice?
 Talk regularly about where things fall on the needs versus wants list before making a purchase.

 - Talk to an experienced mom.
 First babies present so many options.
 Do you buy new or used items?
 Brand name or generic?
 Do you nurse or formula feed?
 Use cloth or disposable diapers?
 With some things you’ll know the answer almost instinctively or be able to discover it through research.
 For everything else, ask a mom who’s been through this before.
 Perspective and experience go a long way.

 This, moms and dads, is just the beginning.
-In the next installment of our three-part series, we’ll talk about the medical costs associated with pregnancy and the delivery of your precious little one.
+In Part 2 of our three-part series, we’ll talk about the medical costs associated with pregnancy and the delivery of your precious little one.

 Already had your first child?
 Tell us what you did to financially prepare for your baby.